FredyHG/FredyHG/README.md

 ### About me ☕

 <h6>I'm like to build some cool stuff using Java, Spring and other Backend tools.</h6>
-<h6>I'm studying Web development at this moment.
+<h6>I'm studying Web Backend development at this moment.

 ### How to reach me